 Many businesses are ‘not’ conducting a process of ongoing ad testing.

-In fact, in my experience, the opposite is true.
 Over many years, a common theme I have observed in businesses that have limited success with advertising is the concept of “Let’s try it and see if it works.”
 In the majority of such circumstances, it won’t.

 And with each passing day, the likelihood that it won’t work increases as markets continue to get more competitive and ad costs go up.

-Furthermore, businesses with a small margin may never see the results they desire, because the advertising is more expensive than what they are selling.
+Furthermore, businesses with a small margin may never see the results they desire, because the cost of advertising is more expensive than what they are selling.
 In which case, their profit comes from add-on or follow-up sales.

 Infomercials are an example here.
 In a number of cases, the advertiser is hoping to breakeven on the cost of advertising so they can make a profit on the “back-end sales,” which includes upsells and follow-up sales.
 Other times, they may not breakeven on the advertising at all.
 But because they make enough money on the backend, they still continue the advertising, since the overall campaign is profitable.

 Or, in businesses with lots of products — take retail as an example — they may intend to lose money on a specific product promotion, simply to attract more buyers, knowing that some will buy other products at regular prices (“loss leader”).
 Once again, the net result is higher revenue, even if the specific promotion itself was not profitable.

 But of course, for most businesses, the ideal scene is to make money on the initial advertising, so that it can be continued in such a way to create steady growth for the company.